Your Life

 A few years ago, an old acquaintance who was moving to Sydney pinged me on Facebook to ask how much rent I was paying and how much I managed to save every month so she could plan her household budget.
 I remember being horrified at the question.
 Didn’t we all know it was impolite to discuss personal finances with friends and family?
 And even more so with old acquaintances?
 I obviously chose the polite route of ignoring her message.

-Fast forward a few years and here I am, writing for a personal finance website, encouraging people to talk about their financial situation.
+Fast forward a few years and here I am encouraging people to talk about their financial situation.
 I’ve come a long way from thinking money conversations are best avoided, to now strongly believing that open and frank discussions about money can be liberating and open doors for gaining financial knowledge.
 Think about it – if you never talk about it, how will you ever learn about it?

 Apart from being considered an ‘impolite’ subject for discussion, part of the stigma attached with money conversations also comes from the fact that ‘finance’ for many of us has been a scary topic.
 While some of us just don’t know enough about it, others think of it as too hard.
 And who wants to look stupid in front of their friends?
 So the safest option is to just not talk about it.